Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

-- At home this season, Las Vegas has two wins against the spread and is 3-3 overall.
+- At home this year, Las Vegas has two wins against the spread and is 3-3 overall.

-- This season, in six home games, Las Vegas has hit the over four times.
+- In six home games this season, Las Vegas has gone over the total four times.

-- Away from home, Washington has two wins against the spread and is 2-3 overall.
+- Washington is 2-3 overall, with two wins against the spread, on the road.

-- This season, in three of five road games Washington has hit the over.
+- This year, in five away games, Washington has gone over the total three times.

 Powered by Data Skrive.